NCI-GDC/portal-ui/CONTRIBUTING.md

 - [Workflow](#workflow)

 ## Branches
-All development should happen on a branch not on master.
-Branches should formatted as `type/GDC-##-couple-words` or `type/very-short-description`.
+All development should happen on a branch not on develop.
+Branches should formatted as `type/##-couple-words` or `type/very-short-description`.

 This branch structure is similar to git flow but customized for our use cases.
 Also we are not using git flow directly because it has an inflexible release process.

 ```
-❯ git checkout -b feat/GDC-11-my-feature
+❯ git checkout -b <feat/##-my-feature>
 ```

 *References*